Cloud-developer-aws/3-Monolith-Microservices-Scale/README.md

 **Basic Commands:**

-`docker build`  will run the Dockerfile to create an image
+`docker build .`  will run the Dockerfile to create an image

 `docker images` will print all the available images